frontendev/recruitment/wordpress/01-weather-shortcode/README.md

 This test should provide you with the opportunity to demonstrate your WordPress development skills as well as your capabilities with PHP.

-## We are keen to see how the following is handled:
+## We are keen to see how the following is handled

 * Code location (e.g. will it be a theme, plugin etc.)
 * Documentation of your code